thesadru/disnake/docs/api.rst

         When this is the action, the type of :attr:`~AuditLogEntry.target` is either a :class:`abc.GuildChannel` or :class:`Object` with an ID.

-        A more filled out object in the :class:`Object` case can be found by using :attr:`~AuditLogEntry.after`.
+        A more filled ot object in the :class:`Object` case can be fond by using :attr:`~AuditLogEntry.after`.

         Possible attributes for :class:`AuditLogDiff`: